OpenZeppelin/openzeppelin-contracts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for OpenZeppelin
+about: Suggest an idea for OpenZeppelin Contracts

 ---